hbrs-cse/Modellbildung-und-Simulation/_build/00_einleitung/exercises_02_fluessigkeit.md

 % Inputs:
 %   - depth:       The depth of the regulear 2D grid
 %   - width:       The width of the regular 2D grid
-%   - probability: The diffusion probability into lower cells
+%   - probability: The seeping probability into lower cells
 %
 % Outputs:
 %   - ground:      2D-grid represnting the groundwater distribution